Improve plasma cut quality with these CNC steel and metal cutting tips

 When CNC steel cutting, the squarest cut angles are always to the right side, with respect to the forward motion of the torch.

 - Check direction of the cut

-- Adjust the cutting direction, if needed
+- Adjust the cutting direction by changing your plasma cutting settings, if needed

 The plasma arc typically spins clockwise with standard consumables.

 - Good side of the cut is to the right side of the torch, as it travels forward